 Different gpu models have different levels of computing powers and in general the more expensive gpu is more powerful as well.

+The selection of GPU will totally depend on what games or applications you want to run and what level of performance (like game fps) you desire.
 So if you want to play games with high graphics settings you need a high power gpu as well.

 The GPUs are just the chips and other brands like MSI, Asus, Gigabyte, Zotac etc use these gpu chips to manufacture a complete graphics card which has the graphics memory, graphics output ports etc.